NavTrust: Benchmarking Trustworthiness for Embodied Navigation: Experiments

 \section{Experiments}

 We evaluate seven SOTA agents: three for VLN, including ETPNav~\cite{an2023etpnav}, a long-horizon topological planner; NaVid~\cite{navid}, a transformer-based model for dynamic environments; and Uni-NaVid \cite{zhang2024uni}, a video-based vision-language-action model for unifying embodied navigation tasks, and four for OGN, including WMNav~\cite{wmnav}, a lightweight RGB planner; L3MVN~\cite{l3mvn} for fine-grained navigation; PSL~\cite{psl}, which uses programmatic supervision; and VLFM~\cite{vlfm}, a vision-language foundation model with strong zero-shot capabilities.
 The input modalities for each agent are summarized in Table~\ref{tab:corruption_table}.
-Each RGB-Depth corruption is governed by a severity intensity \(s \in [0,1]\); we set \(s = 0.5\) by default to induce significant but realistic degradation following prior work~\cite{DBLP,DBLP2}.
+Each RGB-Depth corruption is governed by a severity intensity \(s \in [0,1]\); we set \(s = 0.5\) for RxR and HM3D, and \(s = 0.6\) for R2R by default to induce significant but realistic degradation following prior work~\cite{DBLP,DBLP2}.
+Since Llama 3.1 does not support Telugu, which is a language in RxR dataset, we focus on English instructions when benchmarking VLN on the RxR dataset.

 Furthermore, we test various mitigation strategies.
 For RGB-Depth corruption, we conduct robustness enhancement experiments on ETPNav, as several baseline models are training-free, and publicly available training code for the remaining models is limited.
 For linguistic corruptions, we test our mitigation experiments on all VLN models.
 Besides, we conducted experiments in real-world environments.